 Sam has worked as a preschool teacher where she enjoyed supporting the curiosity of young minds and connecting with each child and family to understand how to meaningfully instill a love of learning.

 Sam studied Sociology at Sonoma State University in California where she also played on the women’s water polo team.
-The daughter of a Navy pilot and Filipina immigrant, Sam grew up in San Diego, California.
+The daughter of a Naval Flight Officer and Filipina immigrant, Sam grew up in San Diego, California.
 Sam currently lives in Northampton, Massachusetts with her family and enjoys exploring nature and volunteering for local organizations.